Thiyophin/helios-issue-tracker/README.md

 A role-based **Task Management System** REST API built with **Node.js**, **Express 5**, and **MongoDB**.
 It provides JWT authentication, admin-controlled user management, and creation of features, tasks, and test cases with role-based authorization.

-> **Project status:** early stage.
-Authentication, user management, and the _create_ flows are implemented.
-List, read, update, comment, status-transition, and API-docs features are on the [Roadmap](#roadmap).

 ---

 ## Tech Stack